looker/hackernews/01_intro.md

     sql: ${score} >= 7
 ```

-Then run a query using the new dimension, and we can see that about 15% (300K/1959K) of the stories have a score of 7 or above.
+Using the new *score_7_plus* dimension, we run a query and we can see that about 15% (300K/1959K) of the stories have a score of 7 or above.

 <look>
   type: table